Tennis Sponsorship: Analyzing Suppliers For The Glitziest Tennis Event Of The Year

 Volume of mentions = Volume of interest ≠ Volume of votes

 So, scroll back up to the top of this page, and you’ll see a representation of the current share of mentions for the six parties, using data extracted from Brandwatch’s Analytics app.
-There are also instructions on how to access the raw data here.
-The data is updated hourly, so shows the current shape of the chatter.

 We could use this data to make a prediction on the General Election if we wanted to.
 I’d claim it would give a pretty accurate representation of the national spread of support for the various parties.
 But I would not expect the Twitter data to reflect the result of the vote.